fledge-iot/fledge/docs/07_admin/01_REST.rst

 **Path Parameters**

-- *name* is the name of one of the categories returned from the GET /foglamp/category call.
+- **name** - the name of one of the categories returned from the GET /foglamp/category call.
-- *item* is the the item within the category to return.
+- **item** - the the item within the category to return.

 **Response Payload**